AKS0191/mq-agentic-ai/README.md

   }
   ```

-  2. `INBOUND NETWORK`: An agent monitors incoming messages from other agents by specifying `INBOUND_NETWORK` in its `env.json` configuration file.
+  2. `INBOUND NETWORK`: The `INBOUND_NETWORK`, defined in each agent’s `env.json` configuration file, enables agents to receive and process messages from other agents in the Distributed Multi-Agent System (DMAS) by specifying IBM MQ connection details for queues or topics.
+Agents monitor their `INBOUND_NETWORK` to asynchronously process incoming messages.
+For example, the `flights_searcher` agent listens to the `FLIGHT_REQUESTS` queue to handle flight search requests delegated by the `primary_agent`.
   ```
     "INBOUND_NETWORK": {
       "MQ_ENDPOINTS" : [